Cheap car rental in Ireland?

 3 Car hire under 25 and over 70 Ireland: Renters between the ages of 25 and 75 (in some cases the age limit is 70) will receive the lowest rates available.
 If you are between 21 and 24, you will likely have to pay an extra fee for each day.
 If you are under 21, you cannot rent a car in Ireland.
 Similarly, seniors over 75 may find it difficult to rent a car because of age restrictions.

 4 More than one driver?
 Yes, it will increase the cost of the rental to the tune of an extra €10 £10 a day.

 5 Manual or automatic car rental in Ireland: Since the most common cars here are manual, you will pay much higher rental rates on automatic cards.
 If you don’t know how to drive a stick, don’t rent one its worth the extra cost to drive what you are familiar with

 6 Type of vehicle: Trust me the smaller the better, you don’t want to be on an Irish road in a truck or an SUV.
 Chose the smallest car you can and save yourself significant headache on these narrow roads.
-Just make sure you luggage fits.
+Just make sure your luggage fits.
 It will also be cheaper on petrol (gas) and that cost is significant here

 7 GPS or Google Maps: I wouldn’t bother with GPS as it is an extra charge on top of an already hefty bill and you could probably buy one cheaper in the shops.
 Google maps are great in that they can be downloaded while you have access to wifi or take out a roaming plan with your provider so you have access to wifi on the road.
 Google maps have taken us down many a lane that we would never have seen, we call it the good side of getting lost.

 Rental Car Insurance in Ireland – the nightmare begins